-SafeDeposits Scotland, the country’s leading tenancy deposit protection scheme, has introduced a Community Fund designed to provide small grants to projects enhancing communities across Scotland.
+SafeDeposits Scotland, the leading scheme for tenancy deposit protection in Scotland, has introduced a Community Fund designed to provide small grants to projects enhancing communities across the country.

 The SafeDeposits Scotland Community Fund will award grants up to a maximum value of £2,000* to organisations who commit to deliver a project that meets at least one of five criteria, namely: